bringhurst/balancemq/README.md

 BalanceMQ
 =========

-BalanceMQ is a continuous workload balancer that knows how to automatically distribute work evenly among many servers.
+BalanceMQ is a continuous workload balancer that knows how to efficiently and automatically distribute work evenly among many (tens of thousands) of servers with minimal communications overhead.

-BalanceMQ is still in development, please come back later if you want to use it for a production need.
+This program is still in development, please come back later if you want to use it for a production need.

 Example
 -------